-The following is the suggested sequence of courses for these degrees.
+The following is the suggested sequence of courses.
 A + indicates courses with a prerequisite or a co-requisite.
 However, courses that do not have a prerequisite do not have to be taken in order.
 For example, GOVT 2301 does not have to be taken before GOVT 2302 since 2301 is not a prerequisite for 2302.
 Nevertheless, the general sequence should still be followed.
-Part-time students may take more than four semesters to complete the degree.
+Part-time students may take more than four semesters to complete the coursework.

 Semester I Semester III

 ENGL 1301 Composition and Rhetoric 3 Anthropology, Psychology, or 3

 Anthropology, Psychology, or 3 Sociology Elective

 Sociology Elective GOVT 2301 Federal and State Government I 3

-U.S. History 1 3 Humanities 6 3
+U.S. History 3 Humanities 3

-Natural Sciences 2 4 Modern Languages or 3-4
+Natural Sciences 4 Modern Languages or 3-4

-Fitness and Wellness 3 1 General Elective 7
+Fitness and Wellness 1 General Elective

-14 Mathematics 8 3
+14 Mathematics 3

 15-16

 Semester II

 ENGL 1302 Composition and Literature 3 Semester IV

-Other Social/Behavioral Sciences 4 3 Anthropology, Psychology, or 3
+Other Social/Behavioral Sciences 3 Anthropology, Psychology, or 3

-U.S. History 1 3 Sociology Elective
+U.S. History 3 Sociology Elective

-Natural Sciences 2 4 GOVT 2302 Federal and State Government II 3
+Natural Sciences 4 GOVT 2302 Federal and State Government II 3

-Speech 5 3 Visual and Performing Arts9 3
+Speech 3 Visual and Performing Arts9 3

-16 Modern Languages or 3-4
+16 Modern Languages or General Elective 3-4

-General Elective 7

 General Elective 3

 15-16

 TOTAL 60-62